albertoW103/my-proyect-add-one-chain/README.md

 `python3 get_polymers.py -input ../examples/1J05.xyz -xter Nter -seq GGSGGSGGS`

+This script generate:
+- `polymers.xyz`            , xyz file that contain all polymer configurations
+- `filtered_polymers.xyz`   , xyz file that contain polymers configuration that not overlap the protein

 Then, we combine those polymers with the protein and generates a number of random conformations of the protein-polymer conjugates (plus the total)

 `python3 get_protein-polymer.py -input ../examples/1J05.xyz -output 1J05 -xter Nter -nconfs '5 10 20' -seq GGSGGSGGS`

+This script generate:
+- `protein.xyz`             , xyz file that contains all protein-polymer configurations
+- `protein.seq`             , seq file that contains protein-polymer conjugate that repeats in xyz file